 SLW class D steeplecab #1100 in pre-merger paint

-It was formed in 1891 as a joint venture between the Boston and Maine, the New York, New Haven and Hartford, and the Parsons Vale and Termite.
-It was electrified at 600VDC in 1906, the PV&T bought out the other owners in 1950, and reenergized the overhead to 3000VDC in 1958.
+It was formed in 1891 as a joint venture between the Boston and Maine, the New York, New Haven and Hartford, and the Parsons Vale and Termite to operate switching trackage around Boston.
+In 1906, it was electrified @ 600VDC with a mixture of third rail & overhead wire, and in 1930 the third rail was extended into rural Mass when the New Haven transferred control of their minimally trafficked Woonsocket to Needham branch.

 It operated as a 100% electrified 3000VDC line for about 40 years, but then Amtrak extended the NE Corridor electrification from New Haven to Boston, cutting off the Quincy branch in the process.
 As a result, that line was de-electified and a class DL16 diesel was brought in to service the (few) remaining customers.

-In 2019, the “reconnect the Quincy branch” part of this plan went by the wayside because the last online shippers either moved further out into the suburbs or stopped shipping by rail.
-But that hadn’t stopped the rest of the plan from continuing; the MBTA wanted to remove the complicated power-delivery interlocking at South Station for the one platform that could power the the K3 motors used on Amtrak’s Alouette.
-The SLR had already reelectrified their Old Colony branch from Needham Junction to Woonsocket, leaving only the Boston-Needham & Needham-Waltham sections of the line (the old line to from Boston to Mattapan had gone out of service several years earlier, leaving the line to Needham as the SLR’s only trackage leading into Boston proper) as 3000VDC.
+But that hadn’t stopped the rest of the plans to re-electrify the SLR at 25kvac; when Amtrak and the MBTA wanted to remove the South Station power-delivery interlocking that was being used to power the K3 motors on the Alouette the PV&T & SLR agreed and stepped up the pace of the reelectrification; The SLR had already reelectrified their ex-New Haven branch from Needham Junction to Woonsocket, leaving only the Boston-Needham & Needham-Waltham sections of the line (the old line to from Boston to Mattapan had gone out of service several years earlier, leaving Needham-Boston & Needham-Waltham as the SLR’s remaining 3000VDC lines), so those were switched to 25kvac in 2020, at the same time as the PV&T re-electrified Lowell-Boston at 25kvac.

 At about the same time as traffic on the Quincy branch vanished Iowa Pacific Holdings failed, the SLR picked the Massachusetts Coastal Railroad out of receivership, renamed it to the Old Colony Railway, and started to slowly electrify it at 25kvac.